Gambling And Good Intentions

 it impossible to simply walk away if they are having a losing day.

 Of course, this ends up constructing an even bigger losing day.
-You
+Walking

-have to have the losing days to make the winning days possible.
+the losing days to make the winning days possible.
+(You may

-(You may like to think about that for a while because it is absolutely
+like to think about that for a while because it is absolutely true).

-start losing, those positive thoughts go straight out the window and
+we start losing, those positive thoughts go straight out the window

-stronger than the feelings of hope and it is these stronger feelings
+are way stronger than the feelings of hope and it is these stronger

-of despair that propel us towards those exorbitantly large and ridiculous
+feelings of despair that propel us towards those exorbitantly large

-bets.
+and ridiculous bets.
 You know the ones I mean.
-I certainly do because those ridiculously
+I certainly do because

 They're mostly bets that